segmentstream-com/segmentstream-com.github.io/_docs/events/completed-transaction.md

 The `Completed Transaction` event must be pushed to the `digitalData.events` array when the page informing the user about a sucessfully created order is loaded ("Thank you" page).

 #### From the site code / when using AJAX
-In some cases, it's worth adding the `Completed Transaction` event from the site code:
+In some cases, it's necessary adding the `Completed Transaction` event from the site code:
 * If you use a "1 click purchase" and the server sends a response about a successful purchase and there is no redirect to the "Thank you for your purchase" page, the purchase event should be added to the `digitalData.events` array from the site code.
 * if the user selects "online payment" and before redirecting to the "Thank you for your purchase" page, a redirect to the payment system gateway occurs, the following actions should be taken before the redirect:
 1. The order ID should be received from the server response creating the transaction.
 2. The `Completed Transaction` event should be pushed to the `digitalData.events` array.
 3. A small delay should be added to the redirect to make sure that the data has enough time to be passed to all integrations.